 If any of these conditions apply to your situation, be sure to let the PHA (Public Housing Authority) know as you may be able to get housing faster.

-How Can I Qualify for Section 8 as a tenant?
+How Can I Qualify for as a Tenant?

 Section 8 For Landlords

-If you've been a landlord for any length of time, you'll know that one of the most frustrating things about being a landlord is overdue rent; you've probably heard that rent is guaranteed with a section 8 tenant, and what could be more appealing than this?
-Well, it's at least partially true, and one of the biggest advantages of renting out to a section 8 tenant.
-What do we mean by “partially true?”
+If you've been a landlord for any length of time, you'll know that one of the most frustrating things about being a landlord is overdue rent; you've probably heard that rent is guaranteed with a Section 8 tenant, and what could be more appealing than this?
+Well, it's at least partially true, and one of the biggest advantages of renting out to a Section 8 tenant.

 Since the government will be paying most of the rent, market-based rental increases are less traumatic for tenants.

-Another benefit of agreeing to accept section 8 tenants is that you'll be able to fill up vacancies more quickly.
-Since there is a shortage of landlords who are willing to work with section 8 clients, these apartments and houses are continuously in short supply and high demand: we don't want to say it's guaranteed that a vacancy will fill up in a few days, but there's a good chance that, in a lot of cases, it will be filled more quickly than if it were being rented out the normal way.
+Another benefit of agreeing to accept Section 8 tenants is that you'll be able to fill up vacancies more quickly.
+Since there is a shortage of landlords who are willing to work with housing voucher clients, these apartments and houses are continuously in short supply and high demand: we don't want to say it's guaranteed that a vacancy will fill up in a few days, but there's a good chance that, in a lot of cases, it will be filled more quickly than if it were being rented out the normal way.

-Since a lot of landlords will not accept section 8 vouchers, this also means tenants are less likely to leave section 8 housing (ideally, yours) once they've found it.
+Since a lot of landlords will not accept Section 8 vouchers, this also means tenants are less likely to leave this type of housing (ideally, yours) once they've found it.
 Section 8 leases are usually for a minimum term of one year.